Mojo Vision is putting an augmented reality screen on a contact lens

 Mojo Vision is revealing a smart contact lens with a tiny built-in display that lets you view augmented reality images on a screen sitting right in front of your eyeballs.
 It is an achievement that just makes me say, “Wow.
 This is the future!”

 I didn’t think we would really get to see this kind of technology in 2020, as it still seems like something out of science fiction.
-Steve Sinclair, senior vice president of marketing at Mojo Vision, calls it Invisible Computing, a platform that overlays information on what you see in the real world, but without using a huge gadget on your head.
+Steve Sinclair, senior vice president of marketing at Mojo Vision, calls it Invisible Computing, a platform that overlays information on what you see in the real world — without requiring you to wear a huge gadget on your head.

 Back in May, Sinclair showed me a screen that could display 14,000 pixels per inch, making it the smallest and densest dynamic display ever made.
-We were in a hotel room near the Augmented World Expo event.
 I saw a monochrome picture of Albert Einstein sticking his tongue out, but I still wondered why this display had enabled the company to raise $108 million in funding.

 Science fact

-But this week, Sinclair invited me to the company’s headquarters in Saratoga, California and showed me the contact lens that has the little display.
+But this week, Sinclair invited me to the company’s headquarters in Saratoga, California and showed me the contact lens with the little display.
 I didn’t get to wear it, but I saw a prototype and demos of what you would see through the contact lens if you were wearing it.
 The demo showed simple green words and numbers hovering over objects in the real world.
-So you could use the AR overlay to recall the name of someone who was approaching you, without struggling to remember who it was.
+This would allow you to, for example, use an AR overlay to recall the name of someone who was approaching you.

 “We have figured out how to take that world’s most dense display,” Sinclair said.
 “We have a medical-grade contact lens, supply power, and data.
 And eventually we will get to the point where we’ve got all sorts of cool gadgets to show.”

-The display uses MicroLEDs, a technology expected to play a critical role in the future development of next-generation wearables, AR/VR hardware, and heads-up displays (HUDs).
+The display uses MicroLEDs, a technology expected to play a critical role in the development of next-generation wearables, AR/VR hardware, and heads-up displays (HUDs).
 MicroLEDs use 10% of the power of current LCD displays, and they have five to 10 times higher brightness than OLEDs.
 This means MicroLEDs enable comfortable viewing outdoors.

 Big plans for a little device

-Mojo Lens is a contact lens with a built-in display that gives people the useful and timely information they want without forcing them to look down at a screen or lose focus on the people and world around them.
+Mojo Lens promises to deliver the useful and timely information people want without forcing them to look down at a screen or lose focus on the people and world around them.
 In terms of mass production, Mojo’s Invisible Computing platform won’t be ready for a while, but the prototypes are coming together.

 Over time, the company is striving to create lenses that look exactly like the cosmetic contact lenses that make your eyes look a different color.
 The lens will have tiny little displays, batteries, and other components to fit a whole computer on top of your eyeball.

-The company wants to enable a platform where information can be instantaneous, unobtrusive, and available hands-free.
+The company wants to enable a platform that makes information be instantaneous, unobtrusive, and available hands-free.

-“Its a rigid, gas-permeable lens,” he said.
+“It’s a rigid, gas-permeable lens,” he said.
 “It is super comfortable because it sits on the white part of your eye.”

-That’s like the hard contact lenses that some people wear because they find the soft ones uncomfortable.
+That’s like the hard contact lenses some people wear because they find the soft ones uncomfortable.
 The harder lens rests on your eye, rather than on your cornea (that is, it rests on the white part of your eye, rather than the part you see with).
 Mojo Vision plans to tailor each contact lens to fit the wearer’s eyes.

 “We want it to sit perfectly like a puzzle piece, and it doesn’t rotate and it doesn’t slip,” Sinclair said.
 “And that’s … one of the secrets that makes this whole thing work, and why anyone who’s trying to do this … with the soft contact lens is probably going to be miserable, because normal contact lenses are always moving around and sliding around and slipping and rotating.”